ucb-bar/fpga-zynq/README.md

 If you wish to make any modifications to the project, you may now do so.
 Once you've finished, let's move on:

-Inside Vivado, select "Open Block Design" followed by "system.bd" in the dropdown.
+Inside Vivado, select _Open Block Design_ followed by _system.bd_ in the dropdown.
 This will open a block diagram for the Zynq PS Configuration and is necessary for correct FSBL generation.

-Next, select "Generate Bitstream."
+Next, select _Generate Bitstream_.
 Vivado will now step through the usual Synthesis/Implementation steps.
-Upon completion, select "Open Implemented Design".
+Upon completion, select _Open Implemented Design_.
 This is again necessary to properly export the description of our Hardware for the Xilinx SDK to use.

-At this point, select File -> Export -> Export Hardware.
+At this point, select _File -> Export -> Export Hardware_.
 This will create the following directory:

 `$REPO/zybo/zybo_rocketchip/zybo_rocketchip.sdk`